 3 -Unofficial transcripts are typically used only by students, so we don't want to use them too often.

 Please follow additional directions outlined in the attached "NCAT Faculty Credentialing Form."
 All signatures should be electronic Signatures.

-In the new form Digital signing is required, The chair have to sign the form digitally by clicking on the chair space, which then opened a window where to click more, and after doing that the digital signature appeared in the Chair space.
-Then save that digitally-signed form with a revised name (for example add "Chair signed" to the name) and sent it to the dean to do the same thing.
+In the new form, Digital signing is required.
+The chair signs the form digitally by clicking on the chair space, which then opens a new window.
+In this new window, click more, then the digital signature will appear in the Chair space.
+Next, save the digitally-signed form with a revised name (for example add "Chair signed" to the name) and send it to the dean for their signature.

 Please Note that the process it might require some setup if the digital signature has not been used yet.

 For more details please click on the link

 - Upload the "NCAT Faculty Credentialing Form" (attached to this article), faculty transcripts, and faculty CV as PDF files.